 is ClearSale’s Executive Vice President.
 A 12-year veteran at ClearSale, Rafael dives deep into the data science behind fraud prevention and ecommerce success.
 Having grown ClearSale from 25 to 700+ employees (including more than 500 highly trained fraud analysts), Rafael is almost terrifyingly good at seeing the small details that make up the big picture.
 We’re looking forward to Rafael sharing not just the data around ecommerce, but the meaning — and what you need to do about it.

-is ClearSale’s Senior VP of Sales.
+is ClearSale’s Senior Vice President.
 Formerly a consultant (until we pestered him enough to join us), David’s expertise in both sales and marketing—and why the two can’t be separated—brings guru-level wisdom and insight when it comes to why people buy … and how you can channel that knowledge to grow your business.

-is Senior Director of Marketing at ClearSale and started out at ClearSale in Brazil in 2012.
+is Senior Senior Director, Growth Strategy (Former Senior Marketing Director) at ClearSale.
 Sarah’s an expert in planning, marketing, go-to-market strategies, and sales, and she knows exactly how to drive traffic into—and down—the sales funnel.

-is VP of Partnerships and Alliances, and lives for connecting the right people to make things happen.
-Denise has 20 years of experience in e-commerce and knows the e-commerce landscape from every angle, for every size business, in every market.
+is ClearSale's (former) Vice President of Partnerships and Alliances, and lives for connecting the right people to make things happen.
+Denise has 20 years of experience in ecommerce and knows the ecommerce landscape from every angle, for every size business, in every market.